Hugo-Trentesaux/Hugo-Trentesaux/README.md

 - https://github.com/LaboJeanPerrin/easyRLS (closed source !) analysis pipeline in Matlab unfortunately coded on a table corner
 - https://github.com/LJPZebra/zebrain a script collection and vuejs app to visualize zebrafish brain regions over custom background
 - https://git.42l.fr/HugoTrentesaux/animwotmap an animated graph visualization of the ğ1 web of trust
 - https://git.duniter.org/HugoTrentesaux/jucube/ a notebook series targeting beginners to social graph analysis

+I wish I could work full time on a more ambitious project, but as a hobby, I prefer working on multiple smaller proofs of concepts.